keltia/fetiche-rs/formats/README.md

 ### Cat21

 Our own Cat21-like format is named because it uses the field names coming from the [ASTERIX] specifications (although everything is flat in a csv so enums are flattened as well).
-See the files in `src/format/asterix`  for the description.
+See the files in `src/asterix`  for the description.

+### Adsb21

+This is a trimmed-down version of `Cat21` which include only the fields we currently use when we import ADS-B data from either [Opensky] or [Flightaware] sources.

 ## MSRV